Pegasus (spyware): Saudi Arabia

 Another Saudi exile Omar Abdulaziz in Canada was identified by McKinsey & Company as being an influential dissident, and hence had two brothers imprisoned by the Saudi authorities, and his cell phone hacked by Pegasus.

 In June 2018, a Saudi satirist, Ghanem Almasarir, was targeted by Saudi Arabia with Pegasus software.
-The targeting and hacking of Almasarir’s phone by a network linked to Saudi Arabia was confirmed by researchers at the Citizen Lab.
+The targeting and hacking of Almasarir's phone by a network linked to Saudi Arabia was confirmed by researchers at the Citizen Lab.
 On 28 May 2019, the letter of claim was delivered to the Saudi embassy in London on behalf of Ghanem Almasarir.
 In August 2022, a British judge ruled that the prominent dissident in London can sue Saudi Arabia for Pegasus hacking.

+Slovakia

+The Slovak Information Service (SIS) has acquired the Pegasus software under the fourth government of Prime Minister Robert Fico.
+Four anonymous sources from SIS have revealed to the daily newspaper Denník N that Pegasus has moved from testing phase to full operation in September 2024.
+The presence of "New systems that allow to hack into phones" has also been confirmed by the opposition politician and former chairman of the National Assembly Committee for Defence and Security Juraj Krúpa (SaS party) who warned that SIS had its powers expanded and can now spy on citizens without the need for court approval.
+The SIS has refused to either confirm or deny these accusations, citing state secrecy.
+The members of government denied the information of Denník N. Interior Minister Matúš Šutaj Eštok (Voice – Social Democracy) said at today's press conference that he had no information about the purchase of the Pegasus system and questioned the veracity of the Denník N article.

 South Africa

 South African president Cyril Ramaphosa was revealed to have been selected as a potential target of Pegasus surveillance, possibly by the Rwandan state.